Burning mouth syndrome: Diagnosis

 BMS is a diagnosis of exclusion, i.e. all other explanations for the symptoms are ruled out before the diagnosis is made.
 There are no clinically useful investigations that would help to support a diagnosis of BMS (by definition all tests would have normal results), but blood tests and / or urinalysis may be useful to rule out anemia, deficiency states, hypothyroidism and diabetes.
 Investigation of a dry mouth symptom may involve sialometry, which objectively determines if there is any reduction of the salivary flow rate (hyposalivation).
 Oral candidiasis can be tested for with use of a swabs, smears, an oral rinse or saliva samples.
 It has been suggested that allergy testing (e.g., patch test) is inappropriate in the absence of a clear history and clinical signs in people with a burning sensation in the mouth.
-The diagnosis of a people with a burning symptom may also involve psychologic screening e.g. depression questionnaires.
+The diagnosis of people with burning symptoms may also involve psychologic screening (e.g. depression questionnaires).

 The second edition of the International Classification of Headache Disorders lists diagnostic criteria for "Glossodynia and Sore Mouth":